Bloom-host/BloomDocs/docs/extras/template.md

 hide_title: true
 hide_table_of_contents: false
 sidebar_label: Template :)
-description: How do I find you when I cannot solve this problem
+description: How do I find you when I cannot solve this problem // Todo (notgeri):
 keywords:
   - Template
   - Pterodactyl Panel